Code-Institute-Submissions/laila-ba-Project1/README.md

   * I made sure to fix this error removing all empty divs that were not being used.

 * There was an issue with the social icons in the footer not being seen when the hamburger nav bar is chosen.
   * I fixed this by adding a z-index:10 so that the icons can be selected aswell as the hamburger menu is opened on a smaller device.
+My mentor helped me correct this issue and explained to me the purpose of a "z-inex".

 ## Deployment